ritsu/PokemonGoBotShellScripts/README.md

 ## Requirements

 Any system that can run bash scripts.
+Tested on Linux.
 May run on Windows with Cygwin or MinGW MSYS, but untested.

 ## Setup